 When not at forest school Katrina can be found hiking on the Bruce Trail, gardening, and spending time with her husband and son.

 Wild Path Forest Preschool Teacher

 Rosemary believes in the importance of Forest Schools to foster each child's love and understanding of nature and self confidence.

 As a mom with young children Rosemary homeschooled and ran a play group in Toronto before moving to Neustadt to surround her family with nature.
 Rosemary was also a substitute teacher at Edge Hill Country School and ran the school's parent and child program while running a market garden.

 Rosemary has a Certificate in Garden Design from UBC, and has continued her education at the Rudolf Steiner Centre taking their Foundation Studies, Biodynamic Farming, and New Adult Learning programs.
 She is enrolled in the Forest and Nature School Practitioner course run by Forest School Canada.

 Rosemary holds the children in a circle of love and safety (and lots of singing!) within which they are free to explore and thrive.

-Enrolled in Forest and Nature School Practitioner Course
+Currently enrolled in Forest and Nature School Practitioner Course